padogrid/bundle-geode-1-docker-debezium_hive_kafka/README.md

 install_bundle -download bundle-geode-1-docker-debezium_hive_kafka
 ```

-:exclamation: If you are running this demo on WSL, make sure your workspace is on a shared folder.
+❗️ If you are running this demo on WSL, make sure your workspace is on a shared folder.
 The Docker volume it creates will not be visible otherwise.

 ## Use Case